 These interviews were limited to questions about policies and practices.

 Currently, the education of the OSU student living in residence hall in terms of fire safety and how to react to a fire is very limited.
 Only the Resident Assistants (RA) receive a training relative to fire concerns.
 The RA are in charge to apply and transmit this knowledge to the residents in their floor, but there is no guarantee that this is achieved.
+The rest of the OSU population (faculty/staff/graduate students) receives no training regarding Fire Safety (other than lab specific)/

-This knowledge assessment will identify and evaluate the gaps in training that currently represent a serious risk to the life of those living in the residence hall.
+This knowledge assessment will identify and evaluate the gaps in training that currently represent a serious risk to the life of those on OSU campus.

 Multi-center Study